extra2000/saferwall-box/README.md

 $ podman play kube couchbase-pod.yaml
 ```

 Create a Couchbase cluster named `saferwall-cluster` by navigating to http://saferwall-box:8091 using web browser.
+Use the following `username` and `password`:
+* Username: `Administrator`
+* Password: `abcde12345`

 Set the following quota:
 * Data: 256MB
 * Index: 256MB
 * Search: 256MB